Skip to main content

 Total Annual Cost: A Realistic Example

-For a Sacramento landlord with 8 rental units averaging $1,800/month rent:
+For a landlord with 8 rental units averaging $1,800/month rent (based on Zillow Sacramento rental data):

 Fee Calculation Annual Cost